MinXue94/Asynchronous-output-feedback-control-for-fuzzy-model-based-Markov-jump-systems/README.md

 ```
 new_lmi.m
 ```
-Then, you can plot the figures of system response
+Then, you can plot the figures of the closed-loop system state responses under the control input.
 ```
 dissipativity_fig.m
 ```